The Bankrate promise

 Look for financial institutions that offer deposit insurance.
 Banks should be insured through the Federal Deposit Insurance Corp.
 (FDIC), while credit unions are insured through the National Credit Union Administration (NCUA).

 Most institutions insure up to $250,000 in an individual savings account in the unlikely event that the institution fails.

 When you save, you pay yourself.
-Depending on where you open a savings account, the bank or credit union will also pay you, too, with interest.
+Depending on where you open a high-yield savings account, the bank or credit union will also pay you, too, with interest.

 Think of it this way: You’re walking down the street, and you see a penny, a dime and a quarter.
 If you can only pick up one, it won’t be the penny.

 You will likely have a range of saving needs.
 With that in mind, compare the functionality of different savings accounts.

 For example, some banks offer the convenience of creating sub-savings accounts that can make a big difference with your mental accounting.
 One sub-account might be named “vacation fund” while another is “tuition fund.”
 This can help you distinguish between saving for different purposes.